marquach/DeepRegression/README.md

 The thesis will demonstrate the efficacy of this framework and compare it to existing software implementation deepregression through numerical experiments, while also highlighting its special merits in a real-world application on the airbnb dataset.

+The goal was to include them in the [deepregression](https://github.com/neural-structured-additive-learning/deepregression) package, thereby enabling seamless model building and training with Torch.

 # Stucture